JanusGraph/janusgraph/docs/index-backend/text-search.md

 Note that some indexing backends (e.g. Solr) may require additional external schema configuration to support and tune indexing non-point properties.

+!!! info
+    `Mapping.BKD` mapping which is preferred for ElasticSearch doesn't support Circle shape.
+    Instead of indexing a Circle as it was with `Mapping.PREFIX_TREE` there are Circle processors available which transform Circle into other shapes and index those shapes instead.
+    Depending on the precision configuration used, search for such circles may behave differently.
+    The higher the precision the more points is used during indexing which may affect storage size and index time.
+See `index.[X].bkd-circle-processor` configuration properties for more information about BKD circle processors.